zacharyvoase/markdoc/doc/internals/development.md

 :   Markdoc’s tests (Python + Doctests) and nose configuration.
 [Nose][] is a
     Python utility to automate and simplify running complex test suites.

-`LICENSE`
+`UNLICENSE`
-:   The text of the MIT/X11 license under which Markdoc is released.
+:   The text of the unlicense which designates Markdoc as public domain software.

 `MANIFEST.in`, `setup.py`, `distribute_setup.py`
 :   The necessary Python packaging machinery, so you can run